 “Eric Persing and the team at Spectrasonics have an enviable reputation for releasing killer products – ones which materially change the way computer music is produced.
 Their ‘Omnisphere’ power synth won plaudits from all quarters and quickly became the music industry go-to software synth.
 ‘Trilian’ achieved a similar status as the best software bass instrument covering acoustic, electric and synth bass sounds with astonishing realism.
 Spectrasonics do not release new products very often so when they do there is always a huge degree of interest.
 I was naturally very excited to test out their new ‘Keyscape’ release which seems to contain all the keyboard instruments you ever desired and a quite a few you might not even know about!
 This new release has been ten years in the making and contains no less than 36 keyboard instruments which have been carefully set up, restored and then sampled with meticulous attention to detail so that they come to life as you play them.

 Keyscape can be installed on Mac OS X 10.9 or higher and Windows 7 or higher computers and with AU, VST or AAX-capable host software.
 The requirements also recommend 8GB of RAM as a minimum and ideally an SSD disk for rapid loading of the Keyscape samples.
 The product is available either as a download (77GB) or boxed USB drives edition and there is an optional ‘Lite’ installation alternative (30GB) which is primarily designed for stage use.
 I installed via the download route and it took around 3 hours for the large download to complete.
 I opted for the full install rather than the ‘Lite’ and the whole process was straightforward as was the product authorization via the Spectrasonics website.
 I installed the Keyscape samples on an SSD disk and even though my computer system is now a few years old I had absolutely no problems loading and playing the instruments.
-At the time of writing you must load Keyscape via a DAW host like Cubase, Logic or REAPER but there will be a Spectrasonics standalone program released very soon so you can play all the sounds independent of a host.
+At the time of writing, you must load Keyscape via a DAW host like Cubase, Logic or REAPER but there will be a Spectrasonics standalone program released very soon so you can play all the sounds independent of a host.
 If you own Spectrasonics Omnisphere 2 the Keyscape library will appear in the Omnisphere browser which allows you to modify the Keyscape instruments using the full sonic capabilities of Omnisphere.

 Wide Range of Instruments

 Keyscape is built around an outstanding collection of 36 keyboard instruments many of which are very well known whilst others are more esoteric and rare.
 They are grouped in various categories namely Acoustic Pianos, Bell Tone Keyboards (like the Celeste), Clavinets, Electric Pianos, Hybrid Pianos (made by combining different keyboard instruments), Key Bass instruments, Mini Pianos, Plucked Keyboards, Vintage Digital Keys and Wind Keyboards.
 Apart from the ‘Harmochord’, which is an electrified harmonium, Keyscape does not include organ instruments which is a shame as I would love to see their version of a Hammond Tone-wheel Organ.
 Maybe this will be added later who knows?
 Some of the instruments are quite old and will have required careful restoration and setting up to produce their optimum sound.
 At the same time the quirkiness and mechanical or other noises produced by these instruments has been retained to capture their true essence and character.
-Vintage amplifiers and classic effects units have been carefully modeled as these were such an essential part of the sound of many of the instruments.
+Vintage amplifiers and classic effects units have been carefully modelled as these were such an essential part of the sound of many of the instruments.

 When you load up Keyscape you are presented with a categorised list of instruments and their many variations and I found that as you select different instruments they load very quickly.
 As they load into RAM a preview-ready message is displayed meaning that you can start playing even before everything is fully loaded.
 It is very important to ensure that the velocity settings are correct for your personal MIDI keyboard.
 There are velocity pre-sets already set up for many well-known keyboards by companies like Yamaha, Roland, Korg, Kurzweil and Nord which will get you close to your ideal velocity setting even if your exact keyboard model is not listed.
-You can of course modify any setting and save it as your default.
+You can, of course, modify any setting and save it as your default.
 It is particularly important to get these settings right as this will affect how the instruments responds to your touch so correct settings will make it much more expressive.

 Acoustic and Electric Pianos